 Visual Saddle Fit Ques.

-In Photo 1, you can see a saddle with this issue.
+In Photo 1, you can see an unbalanced saddle with this issue.

 It is downhill – pommel low and cantle high.

 In extreme cases, the rear of the saddle will lift off of the horses’ back, which is especially noticeable at the rising trot.

 One easy way to test if this is the case with your saddle is to use a Thinline Trifecta pad with front shims on both the right and left sides.

 Balancing the saddle with a non-compression shim pad.